-Stanford Pediatric IBD and Celiac Disease Research Program Seed Grants
+Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program Seed Grants

-The Stanford Pediatric IBD and Celiac Disease Research Awards Program aims to spark innovative and transdisciplinary research and develop new treatments or knowledge to improve the lives of all children with IBD and celiac disease for generations to come.
+The Stanford Medicine Children’s Health Center for IBD and Celiac Disease Research Program aims to spark innovative and transdisciplinary research and develop new treatments or knowledge to improve the lives of all children with IBD and celiac disease for generations to come.
 Through this mechanism we can harness the expertise of investigators already in place across Stanford and pivot their work toward pediatric disease and push research in novel directions to benefit children.
 The research awards will help fuel early-stage, high-risk, high-reward projects not yet ready for NIH or other government funding.